6tablespoonsolive oilor duck / goose fat see note 1

 In the meantime, using the back of a spoon, apply pressure to one side of each garlic clove to split it open (only needs to be split in one place).
 Set aside with your thyme / rosemary sprigs.

-Add the potatoes to a large mixing bowl and add in about ½ of the flour.
+Add the potatoes to a large mixing bowl and add in about ½ of the flour (you can eyeball the flour instead of measuring if you like).
 Toss through the potatoes with your hands gently.
 Then add the final ½ flour and give the potatoes a final toss.

-Transfer to the top of the oven and cook for 35 minutes, then turn them, return to the oven and continue to roast for another 25-35 minutes.
+Transfer to the top of the oven and cook for 35 minutes, then turn them over using tongs, sprinkle again with salt and return to the oven.
+Roast for another 20 minutes.
 They should be crispy and golden-brown when done.
-If the roasting pan is crowded, with little to no gap around each piece, they will need the extra time to go golden and crispy so add on an additional 15 minutes cooking time.
+If you need to roast more potatoes and the roasting pan is crowded, with little to no gap around each piece, they will need the extra time to go golden and crispy so add on an additional 15-20 minutes cooking time.

 Notes